Careers for Highly Emotional Stable Individuals

 When exploring personality using the Big Five, all of the five very different traits are considered.
 The last of these five traits is “neuroticism ” (or, emotional stability).
 People who score lower on neuroticism (i.e., higher on emotional stability) than any of the other traits will have particular strengths in the workplace, and therefore may be suited to particular careers.
 However, it is important to note that potential jobs for highly emotionally stable people could vary if that person has an additional strong trait.

-A person who scores high on the neuroticism scale tends to be sensitive, nervous and has a tendency to experience negative emotions, perceive situations as threatening and to be vulnerable to stress.
-At the other end of the scale, emotionally stable individuals are less easily upset and tend to be calm, secure and confident.
+The neuroticism scale indicates someones emotional stability (i.e., how quick they are to react).
+At one end of the scale, those who score high on neuroticism are sensitive and nervous.
+They have the tendency to experience negative emotions, perceive situations as threatening and to be vulnerable to stress.
+At the other end of the scale is emotional stability.
+These individuals are less easily upset and tend to be calm, secure and confident.

-The calmness and steadiness of an emotionally stable individuals tend to mean that they can transition through lots of different situations with great ease so are often suited to most careers.
+Those with high levels of emotional stability are relaxed, easy-going, calm and contained.
+This tends to mean that they can transition through lots of different situations with great ease, and are therefore often suited to most careers.

 However, specifically they can remain calm and collected under pressure.
 They are adventurous and not easily effected by stress.
 As a result, they may do particularly well in careers with unpredictable situations, such as a firefighter or paramedic.
 They are also confident in their ability and positive, which makes them a great candidate to do the complexed work of a surgeon or dentist.